What is Lichen Sclerosus?

 The adhesions that cover the clitoris are often formed before the patient has a firm diagnosis.
 This is most distressing to women, as the area can burn, itch, or pull or can become infected due to cysts that can occur under the scar tissue.
 The loss of the glans of the clitoris under scar tissue can decrease a woman’s sexual sensitivity and can decrease sexual response.
 The goal of this procedure is to incise the scar tissue of the hood of the clitoris and push it back, making the clitoris more visible and functional.
 It will not make the tissue normal, but it can improve comfort and sexual function.
 The surgery may be beneficial after control with steroid topical treatment is accomplished and the topical steroid will be required after the surgery, so the adhesions do not re-form.

-Treatment for lichen sclerosus is very person specific, and is personalized to each patient’s specific disease and symptoms.
-At The Menopause Center, Dr. Melinda Hall has a specific interest in lichen sclerosus and years of experience in this disease.
+Treatment for lichen sclerosus is very person-specific and is personalized to each patient’s specific disease and symptoms.
+At The Menopause Center, our providers have a specific interest in lichen sclerosus and years of experience in this disease.